Progressive Web Apps – are they worth an investment?

-STEP 1: according to our front-end team, I must adjust my Web App’s Manifest.json to define the PWA’s purpose, the way it appears on the home screen and the way colours are rendered within the UI:
+According to our front-end team, I must adjust my Web App’s Manifest.json.
+This would define the PWA’s purpose.
+The way it appears on the home screen, and the way colors render within the UI:

-STEP 2 – To make use of that manifest, I must link it in the head of my HTML, and to make things prettier, I can also set a theme colour, that would define my app’s header look (mostly related to recent versions of iOS and Android):
+To make use of that manifest, I must link it in the head of my HTML.
+To make things prettier, I can also set a theme color, that would define my app’s header look […] mostly related to recent versions of iOS and Android[…]:

-The same script manages the cache programmatically, enables push notifications and running separate JS threads – delivering more power and control as compared to relying on headers/server/push/prefetch calls.
-Usually, a well-built web application already has the service-worker.js in its root folder (so is mine).
-Thus, all I had left to do was to register it in the manifest.js file:
+The same script manages the cache programmatically, enables push notifications and running separate JS threads.
+This delivers more power and control as compared to relying on headers/server/push/prefetch calls.
+Usually, a well-built web application already has the service-worker.js in its root folder (so does mine).
+Thus, the last thing was registering it in the manifest.js file:

 Once I was done registering, I needed to “inform” our worker about required paths to be used as cache:

-Now, to add a bit of failsafe in caching, I tweaked some lines in the service worker file to force all those paths and their containing files to cache more often (if you’ll attempt this – you’re on your own – so be careful):
+Now, to add a bit of failsafe in caching, I tweaked some lines in the service worker file.
+This should force all those paths and their containing files to cache more often.
+If you’ll attempt this – you’re on your own – so be careful.

-This allows the service worker to go through a loop and fetch content via a network, for every single root declared via that FilesToCache variable.
+This allows the service worker to go through a loop and fetch content via a network.
+Fetching every single root declared via that FilesToCache variable.
 Now, to make sure offline requests updates the cache, I’ve added another JS bit in the service-worker file:

 The above one is a simple caching strategy that makes sure any requests can be answered via cache right away.
-If the request cannot be completed via cached content, the app will fetch data via available networks to render a particular web view.
+If the request cannot be completed via cached content, the app will fetch data via available networks.
 Depending on the situation and the app’s complexity – you might add some extra lines of code.

-Now, as proven above, even an enthusiast with a long-forgotten coding skill can build a PWA with as little as 40 lines of JS code and some configs.
+Now, as proven above, even an enthusiast with a long-forgotten coding skill can build a PWA.
+All with as little as 40 lines of JS code and some configs.
 By the way, here’s the result:

 In theory, you can run your web app on a mobile device, delivering public users an APP-like experience, without having to upload anything to app stores.

-One might even categorise PWAs as cross-platform.
+One might even categorize PWAs as cross-platform.
 However, there’s a lot more to consider, especially since web technologies still have a lot to accomplish until PWAs could replace native or hybrid builds altogether.

 Are there any pros and cons to consider before building a PWA?